 I recommend going with a topic you have the most experience in.
-This is simply the best strategy, as you will have to do the least research, your content will be excellent, and it will be very profitable for you very fast.
+This is simply the best strategy, as you will have to do the least research, your content will be the best it can be, and it will be very profitable for you very fast.

-If you don’t really have a lot of experience in neither one of the topics, I recommend the following approach:
+If you don’t really have a lot of experience in either one of the topics, I recommend the following approach:

 - from the list of topics, pick several in which you have the most experience, including education about them

 - from that smaller list of topics, pick the ones that interest you the most or you are the most passionate about

 - if this list is also quite big, further narrow it down based on your aspirations and predictions for the future